Netflix to launch in Australia, New Zealand in March

 Australia offers a lucrative opportunity.
 A broadband network now being built is expected to give 93 percent of the country's 23 million population high-speed Internet access, but existing home-entertainment content providers have relatively low penetration for now.

-In September the country's biggest cable TV channel, Foxtel, 50 percent-owned each by News Corp and Australian telecom firm Telstra Ltd, halved its prices to A$25 ($21.68) a month amid reports it's struggling to lift its 30 percent market share and speculation about Netflix's impending arrival.
+In September the country's biggest cable TV channel, Foxtel, 50 percent-owned each by News Corp (NWSA.O) and Australian telecom firm Telstra Ltd (TLS.AX), halved its prices to A$25 ($21.68) a month amid reports it's struggling to lift its 30 percent market share and speculation about Netflix's impending arrival.

-Newspaper publisher Fairfax Media Ltd and broadcaster Nine Entertainment Co Holdings Ltd also plan a A$100 million joint venture streaming service, widely seen as a way to enter the market before Netflix.
+Newspaper publisher Fairfax Media Ltd (FXJ.AX) and broadcaster Nine Entertainment Co Holdings Ltd (NEC.AX) also plan a A$100 million joint venture streaming service, widely seen as a way to enter the market before Netflix.

 "The risk with Netflix is that it can replace existing home media sources like free-to-air or pay TV or things like that," said one cinema analyst, asked not to be named because he doesn't cover Foxtel.

-The analyst said that because almost no Netflix content is new movie releases, its arrival will have less immediate impact on Australian cinema companies like Village Roadshow Ltd and Amalgamated Holdings Ltd. Cinema operator The Hoyts Group, considering a A$1 billion listing, is also less at risk.
+The analyst said that because almost no Netflix content is new movie releases, its arrival will have less immediate impact on Australian cinema companies like Village Roadshow Ltd (VRL.AX) and Amalgamated Holdings Ltd AHD.AX.
+Cinema operator The Hoyts Group, considering a A$1 billion listing, is also less at risk.

 (Editing by Kenneth Maxwell)